Songs About Motorcycles and the Stories Behind Them

 Girls Girls Girls - Mötley Crüe

-This is always one I forget about.
+This is always one we forget about.
 However, it came on the radio recently so I had to include it!
 At the beginning of this song, you will hear motorcycles revving.
 Unlike Rungdren’s artificial engine sounds, these ones are the real deal; produced by two of the band members’ Harleys.
-Now, we ain’t about to go into the inspiration for this one – you can look that up on your favourite search engine.
+Now, we arent’t about to go into the inspiration for this one – you can look that up on your favourite search engine.

 However, what we can tell you is that the members reportedly travelled from and to the music video scenes on their Harleys!
 This song was simply down to creative writing.